a Game for Change by Anne-Marie Schleiner

-But a great storm approaches and the player must protect their collection of paper boats with their blocks, from attacking monstrous spheres of hail,(an element of tower defense game mechanic).
-Each level is represented as a topographic landscape map (also intended to serve as an augmented reality paper marker for the player’s mobile device to fix on) and the player will use simple button controls in Vuforia to adjust the rotation of their shadow casting blocks in the game.
+In planned later levels, a great storm approaches with attacking monstrous spheres of hail,(an element of tower defense game mechanic).
+Each level is represented as a topographic landscape map inspired by an actual map of the twists and turns of Cache Creek in Northern California (also intended to serve as an augmented reality paper marker for the player’s mobile device to fix on) and the player will use simple button controls in Vuforia.

 So far I have sketched out 3 levels.
 I have developed one prototype level of it in Unity and paper prototyped its game mechanics and level progression.
 Ultimately, this is intended to be a “tabletop” augmented game using markers and mobile devices like tablets or phones.
 After a detour into the history of Mesoamerican cosmic architecture, diagrams of ancient observatories and serpentine pyramid shadows documented in my sketchbook for the game, inspiration for the game came back to my initial, environmental focus, in this case the binary extremes of climate change: drought and storm. (an option for increased difficulty would be for the boats to get stranded in the desert if the river drys up, and a final apocalyptic level could be of pure shadows minus 3-D components)